Our free membership, business.com+, takes the pain out of choosing new business services.

 Repurposing existing marketing content is a way of driving extra revenue into your business.
 For example, you can take a well-performing blog post and turn it into a YouTube video or series of short social media messages.

-The three forms of UGC are:
+The three forms of user-generated content are:

 Bottom LineBottom line

-What are the benefits of UGC?
+What are the benefits of user-generated content?

-Research shows the following UGC benefits:
+Recent research shows the following enhanced user-generated content benefits:

 Advertising based on user-generated content graph

-This demonstrates the importance of UGC in building social proof for your brand.
+This demonstrates the importance of user-generated content in building social proof for your brand.
 This gives potential customers a reason to do something or make a decision based on identifying with and trusting the person delivering the message.
 Social proof is one of the main reasons why influencer marketing works so well.

 Conversion rate increase graph